 Do you teach kids?

-No. The curriculum is designed with young adults and older in mind.
-There is not an age cut off instead its about ability to focus.
+No. The curriculum is designed with teens and older in mind.
+There is not an age cut off instead it's about ability to focus.
 It would be great to have kids learn someday.

 How long does it take to get good?

 Literally on your first day I make sure you have something useful to defend yourself.
 That said, I expect that after 6 months the foundations are firmly in place and that specialized sensitivity training (chi sao) can begin.
 Getting good depends on one's reasons for doing the martial art but I expect a trainee to be able to perform across many scenarios after 3 years of training.

 No. An integral part of any martial art is self defense, for Wing Tsun, it is just the beginning.
 Frankly, self defense against general opponents is straight forward and I expect obtained by SG3/4-6 months.
 Kung Fu, especially WingTsun, is about complete control of your movements and the movement of your partner/opponent.
 While I very rarely find myself in a situation where a physical confrontation is on the verge of occurring; the body awareness and control training is used most days.
 Straight self defense is great, and I offer that, but I also the ability to build beyond that.

 Learning Wing Tsun is not different than learning something else in a general sense.
 It takes hard work (the literal meaning of kung fu) and good instruction.

 I suggest journaling your training - I have 2 full spiral bound books of my own notes so far.
 Once you've learned the basics, repetition, shadow boxing and fitness are the ways to improve on your own.
 I also suggest private lessons - time spent focusing only on your progress.
 These are the things I personally do.